FBackground: What are fibroids?

 The NHWN calls upon the research establishment to take fibroids seriously and devote meaningful resources to exploring their possible causes — and especially to explore why African American women have disproportionately high rates of fibroids.
 We also call upon the Ob-Gyn community to leave behind its old attitudes and offer women who have bothersome symptoms a range of treatment options.

 The NHWN believes that women who experience fibroids should choose their own approach to addressing the condition.
 Women should assess the benefits of hysterectomy against other viable treatment options — including watchful waiting.
 We encourage all women to educate themselves about their bodies and the range of normal experience, including fibroids.
-We encourage women who have been told they have fibroids that need to be treated to first take time to learn about all of their options so they can make the decision that’s best for themselves.
+We encourage women who have been told they have fibroids that need to be treated to first take the time to learn about all of their options so they can make the decision that’s best for themselves.